allegro/grunt-maven-plugin/README.md

 After first build, file named **maven-workflow-properties.json** will appear in **target-grunt**.
 This file is read by workflow Grunt tasks.
 It should be added to application sources and configured according to project needs.
-This file is filtered by Maven, so it is possible to use project properties like ${proejct.version} inside.
+This file is filtered by Maven, so it is possible to use project properties like ${project.version} inside.
 Available options:

+* **gruntTargetFilePatterns** : array or string that adheres to [Grunt src files](http://gruntjs.com/configuring-tasks#files) specification, defines which files will be copied from Maven src to **target-grunt**
 * **distDirectory** : name of directory in **target-grunt** where deliverables reside, content of this directory is later copied to WAR
 * **distFilePatterns** : array or string that adheres to [Grunt src files](http://gruntjs.com/configuring-tasks#files) specification, defines which files will be copied from **target-grunt** to **distDirectory**